 - Discuss the course requirements and exam plan relative to the student’s accommodations.

 - Sign the schedule form next to your printed name & return it to the student with the attached verification form.
 If you would like to receive a copy of the verification form, put a "CC" next to your name.
-OAA will send a copy to you after the student returns the signed form.
+Disability Services will send a copy to you after the student returns the signed form.

-The Office of Academic Affairs (OAA) provides academic accommodations as supported by the student's documentation and those required by Section 504 and the ADA laws.
+Disability Services provides academic accommodations as supported by the student's documentation and those required by Section 504 and the ADA laws.

-At St. John Fisher College, support services, such as exam proctoring and sharing class notes are provided by students under the supervision of the Coordinator of Disability Services.
+At St. John Fisher College, support services, such as exam proctoring and sharing class notes are provided by students under the supervision of the coordinator of Disability Services.

 *Note: The process for accessing academic accommodations for graduate-level courses may vary.